QuaziBhoi/VASP-Scripting/README.md

 ## Help

-Any advise for common problems or issues.
+Any advise for common problems or issues, let me know.
 <!--
 command to run if program contains helper info
 -->